WLBR

-WLBR (1270 AM, "News Talk & Sports 1270 WLBR") is a radio station broadcasting a conservative talk format.
-Licensed to Lebanon, Pennsylvania. the station is currently owned by Seven Mountains Media, and features programming from Westwood One (formerly Cumulus Media Networks) and Salem Radio Network.
+WLBR (1270 AM and 99.7 FM, "WiLBuR 99.7") is a radio station with a classic hits format.
+Licensed to Lebanon, Pennsylvania. the station is currently owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and features programming from CBS News Radio and Compass Media Networks.
 Prior to the sale of WLBR and WQIC (now WFVY), both stations were owned by the Lebanon Broadcasting Company.

+History

-WLBR's studio shares the same building with sister station, 100.1 WFVY, along Pennsylvania Route 72 in Ebenezer, 2 miles northwest of Lebanon.
+WLBR's studio shares the same building with sister station, 100.1 WFVY, along Pennsylvania Route 72 in Ebenezer, two miles northwest of Lebanon.
 The building has been the home of the station since the 1950s.
 WLBR's transmitter and four towers stand behind the studios.

-After over 70 years of family ownership, Lebanon Broadcasting president Robert Etter announced on August 23, 2019, that he was selling WLBR and WQIC to Holidaysburg-based Forever Media for $1.225 million.
+After more than 70 years of family ownership, Lebanon Broadcasting president Robert Etter announced on August 23, 2019, that he was selling WLBR and WQIC to Holidaysburg-based Forever Media for $1.225 million.
 The transaction was finalized on December 31, 2019.

 On April 28, 2020, the station flipped to classic hits as WiLBuR 1270.

 The station was affiliated with ABC News Radio for many decades until April 2020 when the station switched to Westwood One News.
-However, the affiliation with WWO News was short-lived as the service ceased operations on August 30, 2020.
-The station now carries NBC News Radio.
+After Westwood One News ceased operations on August 30, 2020, WLBR began carrying NBC News Radio.

 In late November 2021, WLBR switched to a 24/7 Christmas music format, replacing WROZ in Lancaster as an official Christmas station in Central Pennsylvania and the entire Lebanon Valley.
-The station returned to its Classic Hits format on December 27 at midnight.
+The station returned to its classic hits format on December 27 at midnight.

 WLBR flipped from classic hits to conservative talk on March 15, 2022.

-It was announced on October 12, 2022 that Forever Media is selling 34 stations, including WLBR and WFVY, to State College-based Seven Mountains Media for $17.3 million.
-The deal closed on January 2, 2023.
+It was announced on October 12, 2022, that Forever Media planned to sell 34 stations, including WLBR and WFVY, to State College-based Seven Mountains Media for $17.375 million.
+The deal closed on January 1, 2023.

+On November 30, 2023, after a one-year hiatus, WLBR again began playing a 24/7 Christmas music format, with local and national news continuing to air on the station.
+WLBR also switched from NBC News Radio to CBS News Radio, marking the third affiliation switch for the station since 2020.
+On January 1, 2024, WLBR began stunting with a "wheel of formats", changing hourly with the temporary formats including adult contemporary (previously used by its FM sister station, WFVY) as "Easy 1270", disco as "Disco 1270", oldies as "Hippie 1270", all-Elvis Presley as "1270 The King", and alternative rock as "1270 The Alternative".
+On January 3, 2024, the station returned to a classic hits format, while in the process, launching an FM simulcast on 99.7 under the WiLBuR 99.7 branding.

+The station was also one of the longest-tenured affiliates of the Philadelphia Phillies Radio Network.
+In 2024, the station opted not to renew its radio affiliation with the Phillies, citing a rate increase by the team.